ericgibert/supersid/README.md

 Other improvements
 ------------------

 Both Python 2 and 3 are supported.
-Note that currently only the *text* viewer can be used with Python 3 as wxPython is not ported to Python 3.
-A viewer for TkInter is under study.
+Note that currently only the *text* viewer can be used with Python 3 as wxPython is [not *yet* ported to Python 3][Phoenix].

 supersid.py:
  - More options in the configuration file (.cfg)